StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

     *  Swapping once between your primary melee weapons and your primary ranged weapons.
     *  Getting one item from your inventory.
     *  Anything deemed a free action by your DM.

+### Called Shots
+A called shot is performed when a character wants to strike a specific spot on an target.
+A ✧ combat die must be spent in addition to the ⚔ die in order to perform this action.
+The outcome is based on context.

+### Information
+The level, health, and armor of all participants in a combat are know to all.

 ### Damage
 * Unarmed attack damage is 1